jpt/font-scripts/README.md

 # Font Scripts

-Scripts/plugins for Glyphs and the UFO ecosystem
+Scripts/plugins for Glyphs and the UFO ecosystem.
+Some are useful, some are experimental.

 ## License